December 16, 2020

 We also noticed that this 60/40 split was demonstrated in the total backers that were acquired through all the projects (in addition to funding).

-The importance of building and mobilising your audience before launching your campaign is something even Kickstarter acknowledges in their case study of Brandon Sanderson’s The Way of Kings leather-bound book editions, which is the most funded publishing project of all time.
+The importance of building and mobilizing your audience before launching your campaign is something even Kickstarter acknowledges in their case study of Brandon Sanderson’s The Way of Kings leather-bound book editions, which is the most-funded publishing project of all time.
 The success of this campaign was primarily due to Brandon Sanderson’s vast and loyal fan-base that he had cultivated over the decades.
 Mr Sanderson boasts a mailing list of over 100,000 people!

 With this in mind, alongside the insiders look of the data we’ve shown in our campaign examples, I hope you will be able to quantify the amount of work and effort that must be invested in your Kickstarter projects before you go live.

 This is why we suggest a 3-month pre-marketing campaign before your Kickstarter launches, with a heavy emphasis on email marketing.
 Our measurement of success is in fully funding board games on launch day.
 You will only achieve the same results with quality pre-marketing.
 This sentiment was also communicated on Reddit by a former Kickstarter employee called ElectricSphynx that did an Ask Me Anything (AMA) segment: